Torstein Tvedt Solberg: Local and youth politics

+Tvedt Solberg was elected leader of the Rogaland Labour Party in 2020, succeeding Stanley Wirak.
+He was replaced by mayor of Gjesdal Frode Fjeldsbø at the 2022 convention.

+Parliament

-He served as a deputy representative to the Parliament of Norway from Rogaland during the term 2009–2013.
+He served as a deputy representative to the Storting from Rogaland between 2009 and 2013.
 He got the second spot on Rogaland Labour list for the 2013 Norwegian parliamentary election, considered to be a safe mandate for the Labour Party.
+He was re-elected in 2017 and 2021.
+He announced in April 2024 that he wouldn't be seeking re-election at the 2025 election.

-In September 2012, he was appointed political advisor to Minister of Trade and Industry Trond Giske.
+From September 2012 to June 2013, he was a political advisor to Minister of Trade and Industry Trond Giske.

+Personal life

+Tvedt Solberg is in a domestic partnership with former Workers' Youth League leader Ina Libak, with whom he has one child.